SAP/gigya-swift-sdk/GigyaTfa/README.md

    }
 }
 ```
+​
 ## TOTP Registration
+​

-Resolving TOTP Two Factor Authentication registration is done using the RegisterTotpResolver class.
+Resolving TOTP Two Factor Authentication registration is done using the *RegisterTotpResolver* class.
+​
 Code example for TOTP registration flow.
 Note that this is just a partial representation of the flow and will require additional UI intervention.
+​
 ```
 let registerTOTPResolver = resolverFactory.getResolver(for: RegisterTotpResolver.self)
 registerTOTPResolver.registerTotp(completion: registerTotpResult(result:))